xsc/lexington/README.md

 * strings
 * a matching function (returning the number of input entities that match it)

-This list can be extended by implementing the multi-method ``lexington.token-matchers/matcher-for``.
+This list can be extended by implementing the protocol ``lexington.seq-matchers/Matchable``.

 Lexers can include and extend other lexers:
 ```clojure